-- 50k offer: earn 50,000 Ultimate Rewards (UR) points after spending $4,000 in the first 3 months.
-The recent best offer is 70k in branch offer; the historical best offer was 100k when this product was released, but we are unlikely to see that again.
+- 70k offer: earn 70,000 Ultimate Rewards (UR) points after spending $4,000 in the first 3 months.
+The previous best offer was 100k when this product was released, but we are unlikely to see that again.

 - We estimate that Ultimate Rewards (UR) points are worth about 1.6 cents/point, see below for a brief introduction.
 So the 60k sign-up bonus could be worth about $960.